dedoc/scramble/docs/usage/response.md

 This is implemented in this way because by its nature PHP is very dynamic language and Laravel uses a lot of its magic.
 So it can be pretty challenging to figure out method’s response type reliably in 100% cases without developing another PhpStan library.

-So while ${name} ultimate goal is to handle all possible return types automatically, for now I’ve decided to build it for the most popular things first.
+So while Scramble ultimate goal is to handle all possible return types automatically, for now I’ve decided to build it for the most popular things first.

 Automatic response definition from code return statements for now are limited to these 2 cases: